Uncertainty Quantification for Bayesian Optimization: OPTIMIZATION WITH GAUSSIAN PROCESS REGRESSION UNDER FIXED DESIGNS

 \subsection{Calculating $A_0$}

 For an arbitrary $\Psi$, calculation of $A_0$ in (\ref{A0}) can be challenging.
-Fortunately, for two most popular correlation functions in one dimension, namely the Gaussian and the Mat\'ern correlation functions \citep{rasmussen2006gaussian,santner2013design}, $A_0$ can be calculated in closed form.
+Fortunately, for two most popular correlation functions in one dimension, namely the Gaussian and the Mat\'ern correlation functions \citep{rasmussen2006gaussian}, $A_0$ can be calculated in closed form.
 The results are summarized in Table \ref{tab:kernels}.
+In Table \ref{tab:kernels}, $\Gamma(\cdot)$ is the Gamma function and $K_\nu(\cdot)$ is the modified Bessel function of the second kind.

 For multi-dimensional problems, a common practice is to use \textit{product} correlation functions.
 Specifically, suppose $\Psi_1,\ldots,\Psi_p$ are one-dimensional correlation functions.
 Then their product $\Psi(x)=\prod_{i=1}^{p}\Psi(x_i)$ forms a $p$-dimensional correlation function, where $x=(x_1,\ldots,x_p)^T$.
 If a product correlation function is used, the calculation of $A_0$ is easy.
 It follows from the elementary properties of Fourier transform that $\tilde{\Psi}(x)=\prod_{i=1}^p\tilde{\Psi}_i(x_i)$.
 Let $X_i$ be a random variable with probability density function $\Psi_i$.
 Then $A_0=\sum_{i=1}^p \mathbb{E}|X_i|$, i.e., the value of $A_0$ corresponding to a product correlation function is the sum of those given by the marginal correlation functions.
 If each $\Psi_i$ is either a Gaussian or Mat\'ern correlation function, then $\mathbb{E}|X_i|$'s can be read from Table \ref{tab:kernels}.